18F/unit-testing-node/pages/designing-the-application.md

 [seam]({{ site.baseurl }}/concepts/seams/) of the application, between the `robot.receiveMiddleware()` call and the `Middleware` class.
 This is the point at which our application-specific logic plugs into the Hubot system.

-## Testing strategy

-Most of the tests we will write will not exercise the code at this level.
-We will write a system integration test that makes sure that basic success and failure cases propagate through the entire system as expected.
-However, attempting to validate every success and failure case by running the entire system would prove complicated, tedious, slow, and brittle, even for an application as small as this.

-Testing the `Middleware` class in isolation requires a less complex testing setup that is easier to configure and control.
-We will also find seams within the `Middleware` class itself, extract several other discrete components, and test those thoroughly and independently from the `Middleware` class.
-We can then use an integration test to validate that the `Middleware` class interacts with these components as expected.

-In the next chapter, we'll begin to think about how to compose the `Middleware` class based on the functions outlined above.